 - 6. It is acceptable to hold a student by the hand or arm or by putting an arm around the shoulder to direct that student elsewhere, to prevent self-injury or to divert away from destructive or disruptive behaviour.
-Staff should employ the SCIP model for Individual Escort or Two Person Escort.
-Please refer below. - 7.
+Staff should employ the Team Teach model for Individual Escort or Two Person Escort. - 7.
 Wherever possible clearly and calmly explain to the student what action you intend to take.
 Never personalise the action. - 8.
-Wherever possible ensure that another adult witnesses the action you take and assists by talking to the student in order to calm and de-escalate the situation.
+Wherever possible ensure that another adult witnesses the action you take and assists by talking to the student in order to calm and de-escalate the situation. - 9.
+As soon as possible after the event inform a senior member of staff of the action taken and record in the 'sanctions and incident book and make sure it is dated, timed and signed by yourself and the witness.
+Where you have been involved in any Physical Intervention you must complete a report in the PHYSICAL INTERVENTION INCIDENT RECORDING BOOK fully answering ALL sections

-- 9. As soon as possible after the event inform a senior member of staff of the action taken and record in the 'sanctions and incident book and make sure it is dated, timed and signed by yourself and the witness. - 10.
-Serious misbehaviour should always be followed by a planning meeting designed to establish an agreed action plan geared at re-establishing more positive behaviour.
+10. Serious misbehaviour should always be followed by a planning meeting designed to establish an agreed action plan geared at re-establishing more positive behaviour.